VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

 ---
 # vmbackupmanager

 ***vmbackupmanager is a part of [enterprise package](https://docs.victoriametrics.com/enterprise.html).
 It is available for download and evaluation at [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
-You need to request a [free trial license](https://victoriametrics.com/products/enterprise/trial/) for evaluation.***
+See how to request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/).***

 The VictoriaMetrics backup manager automates regular backup procedures.
 It supports the following backup intervals: **hourly**, **daily**, **weekly** and **monthly**.
 Multiple backup intervals may be configured simultaneously.
 I.e. the backup manager creates hourly backups every hour, while it creates daily backups every day, etc.